nicjes/SonicareGenerator/README.md

 # SonicareGenerator
-Password Generator for Philips Sonicare NFC Brush Heads
+This is a web application that generates the NFC password for a Philips Sonicare toothbrush head.

-This is a web application that generates the NFC password for a Philips Sonicare toothbrush head to reset its wear timer This can be used to reset its wear timer and continue using the head beyond the manufacurers recommendations.
+This can be used to reset its wear timer and continue using the head beyond the manufacurers recommendations.

 ## Usage